-Any student who would like to enroll in more than 16 units during a quarter must obtain permission in the form of a course overload card.
+Any student who would like to enroll in more than 15 units during fall or spring semesterr must obtain department permission.

 Satisfactory Academic Progress (SAP)

 To comply with federal and state requirements, California State University, San Bernardino established an Annual Satisfactory Academic Progress (SAP) Policy.
 This policy applies reasonable standards for measuring whether a student, who is otherwise eligible for financial aid, is maintaining SAP toward the completion of his/her educational objective.